Xero & MYOB AP Integration

 Related articles

-Xero is a strong accounting system but it was not built for high-volume industrial AP.
-Here's how construction, manufacturing and wholesale businesses should structure the AP layer above Xero to scale without adding headcount.
+Xero wasn't built for high-volume industrial AP.
+Here's how construction and wholesale businesses structure a scalable AP layer on top of Xero.